zac-scheiwe/sweeper/README.md

 To view past sweeper runs, go to AWS Batch -> Jobs.

-To disable sweeper, disable the sweeper schedule in AWS EventBridge -> Schedules
+To disable sweeper, disable the sweeper schedule in AWS EventBridge -> Schedules.

 To delete all AWS resources required by sweeper, run the following code in AWS CloudShell.